turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 5. Feedback & Approval
 6. Go to 1

-#### Problems with Agile

-* No real estimate of the total cost
-* People won't shut up about it
-* Need to have cross-functional teams
-* A whole lot of conversation ("I've never seen a project fail...")

 #### Strengths of Agile

 * Responsive to the user / product owner